jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-10-FBF-Uncle-Claude.md

 ![Alt Text][im04]

+Zooming in, you can see that the sampling points on the aliased signal are also valid points on the true signal.

 ![Alt Text][im05]

 Yuck!
 That reconstructed signal is *not* like the original.
+The reson I wasn't seeing this effect on the scope until I zoomed far out is because it sampled at a much higer rate than the test station.
 Incidentally, this is the exact phenomenon that makes wheels or helicopter rotors seem to spin slowly, or backwards, or [not at all](https://www.youtube.com/watch?v=R-IVw8OKjvQ) in video.

 I changed the sample width to two seconds (a sampling rate of 512 Hz) and see how much more faithfully it captures the signal:

 ![Alt Text][im02]

 ![Alt Text][im03]

+It still wasn't reconstructing the true signal, but I had to be sure to capture a full period of the 0.5-Hz triangle wave and the peak voltage of the resulting reconstructed signal was good enough to pass the test.
+Yippie!